 The fact that QR Codes can be of great use has been acknowledged by the European Medicines Agency (EMA).
 They issued guidelines to pharmaceutical companies who wish to add a QR Code on to packaging.
 Or even on package leaflet of centrally authorised medicinal products.

 Top 8 Highlights from the EMA Guidelines

 Given below are the top 8 highlights from the guidelines:

-1. Pharma companies can add a QR Code to the packaging material or package leaflet of centrally authorised medicinal products as long as the linked information is useful to the patient and not promotional in any way
+1. Pharma companies can add a QR Code to the packaging material or package leaflet of centrally authorised medicinal products.
+This can be as long as the linked information is useful to the patient and not promotional in any way

-2. Pharma companies should inform the EMA of their intention to use QR Codes via a request, which can be made as part of the initial marketing authorisation application (pre-authorisation) or after authorising the medicinal product
+2. Pharma companies should inform the EMA of their intention to use QR Codes via a request.
+This can be made as part of the initial marketing authorisation application (pre-authorisation) or after authorising the medicinal product

-3. A complete request/declaration form needs to be submitted to the EMA along with relevant information such as linked content, labelling mock-ups, and location of the QR Code
+3. A complete request/declaration form needs to be submitted to the EMA.
+It should have relevant information such as linked content, labelling mock-ups, and location of the QR Code

-4. The QR Code can contain any information that is relevant to the patient and the product, and can be in the form of a website, webpage, PDF document, video, or link to a mobile app.
+4. The QR Code can contain any information that is relevant to the patient and the product.
+And it can be in the form of a website, webpage, PDF document, video, or link to a mobile app.
 The information in the QR Code cannot be promotional

 5. The information linked with the QR Code should be ‘additional’ information to patients and health care professionals.
 Also, it should not replace important statutory information such as the printed package leaflet

 6. The location of the QR Code should not affect the readability of statutory information.
 Inclusion of several QR Codes on a single package in not recommended

 7. The QR Code should be available in all the Member States where marketing of the medicinal product is done.
 And the information should be available in all the EU official languages of those Member States

 8. Patients should have the option of either scanning a QR Code via a smartphone or entering a short URL in a web browser